 A mild elevation such 20-40 ng/ml may be due to a peak of a normal pulse or due to stress or breast stimulation.
 Therefore, three levels of prolactin should drawn on three separate days to confirm the diagnosis.

-Next step is to find out cause of high prolactin level.
+The next step is to find out the cause of the high prolactin level.

 A step-by-step approach is important, with special emphasis to rule out pregnancy, drugs and hypothyroidism.
-Then an MRI of the pituitary area should be obtained to evaluate for the possible pituitary disorder.
+Then an MRI of the pituitary area should be obtained to evaluate for a possible pituitary disorder.

 Treatment of high prolactin obviously depends upon the cause.

 For example, you may be on one of the drugs that can elevate prolactin levels, as mentioned above.
-Obviously, try to eliminate the drug but only after consulting with your health care professional.
-Your doctor may want to prescribe you an alternative drug.
+Obviously, try to eliminate the drug, but only after consulting with your health care professional.
+Your doctor may want to prescribe an alternative drug.

 Or you may be having hypothyroidism – underactive thyroid.
 Simply treating underactive thyroid should normalize your prolactin level.